-Bangor University aims to be a university of choice for those who want to make the world a more sustainable planet.
-We want the University to be synonymous with sustainability and our commitments support aspirations laid out in the Wellbeing of Future Generations (Wales) Act, and the 17 UN Sustainable Development Goals.
+Bangor University aims to be a university of Our ambitions are based on robust, multidisciplinary choice for those who want to make the world a evidence, drawing from the University's considerable more sustainable planet.
+We want the University academic and other expertise, across all aspects to be synonymous with sustainability and our of sustainability.
+The knowledge of these experts is commitments support aspirations laid out in the alreadybeingpublishedinscientificjournals and reports Wellbeing of Future Generations (Wales) Act, and the 17 UN Sustainable Development Goals.

-Our scientists are tackling climate change and addressing some of the planet's greatest environmental issues on land and sea, such as the overuse of single-use plastics, and protecting the variety of species and ecosystems through biodiversity conservation research.
+Our scientists are tackling climate change and addressing some of the planet's greatest environmental issues on land and sea, such as the overuse of singleuse plastics, and protecting the variety of species and ecosystems through biodiversity conservation research.